 Corporate persons and entities, as well as individual entrepreneurs or professionals must provide notification of these location details and any changes using census declaration form 036.

-For more information, consult the Practical Guide to filling out Census Forms 036 and 037.
+For further information, you can consult the Practical Guide for filling in registration forms 036 and 037.